 Check for snug fit of side plates against tank and tank straps.
 Check for damaged or broken steps, missing bolts, and missing grommet between tank and side plate.
 Replace missing or damaged parts and adjust for fit as required.
-(Refer to Fuel Tank on page 250 for maintenance instructions.)
+(Refer to Fuel Tank for maintenance instructions.)